mindsdb/mindsdb/docs/website/docs/AdvancedExamples.md

 Please provide the full path to a file on your local machine, not a url or the binary data from an image loaded up in a dataframe.

+Currently the timeline on supporting multimedia output is still undecided, if you need that feature or want to implement, feel free to contact us.
+That being said, image outputs might actually work, we just haven't tested anything yet.

 ## Timeseries predictions